 in the heavens.

 My mom’s world and my world are very different now, and it began the second she stopped breathing in the air of this earth and drank in the sight of her Lord.

-Even though here we may be straddling two sides of a fence between anguish and joy, pain and praise, and fear and faith, whichever side we choose to spend most of our time will determine if we are attempting to see us and each other with our own eyes or through the eyes of the Divine.
+We straddle two sides of a fence between anguish and joy, pain and praise, and fear and faith.
+Whichever side of the fence we choose to spend our time will determine if we are seeing life with our own eyes or through the eyes of God.

-That is what it means to by human, and that is what it means to be His.
+That is what it means to be human, and that is what it means to be His.